Hampton Crabs: History

 The 1900 Hampton "Crabs" began play as members of the six–team, Class D level Virginia League.
-Hampton joined the Newport News Shipbuilders, Norfolk Phenoms], Petersburg Farmers, Portsmouth Boers and Richmond Bluebirds in beginning league play on April 30, 1900.
+Hampton joined the Newport News Shipbuilders, Norfolk Phenoms, Petersburg Farmers, Portsmouth Boers and Richmond Bluebirds teams in beginning league play on April 30, 1900.

 The Hampton "Crabs' nickname corresponds to local industry, history and geography.
 Located on Chesapeake Bay, Hampton became known as "Crabtown" as the local seafood industry flourished, beginning after the conclusion of the Civil War.

 On July 11, 1900, the Virginia League folded.
 The Hampton Crabs placed second in the Atlantic League standings in the shortened season.
 When the league folded, the Crabs ended the season with a record of 29–29, playing the season under player/manager Ed Ashenback.
 Hampton finished 14.0 games behind the first place Norfolk Phenoms, with Christy Mathewson, in the final standings.

 The Crabs were succeeded by the 1911 "Hampton" team, who resumed minor league play as members of the Class D level Tidewater League.
 Hampton began play with the Tidewater League on May 11, 1911.
 The six–team league was composed of charter teams, all without known monikers, representing Elizabeth City, North Carolina and the Virginia cities of Hampton, Newport News, Old Point Comfort, Portsmouth and Suffolk.
 Elizabeth City and Portsmouth then folded during the season.

 The Tidewater League regular season ended on August 1, 1911, with Hampton in second place, playing under manager Steve Griffin.
 Suffolk finished with a regular season record of 16–5 to claim the Tidewater League Championship.
 They were followed by Hampton (11–9), Elizabeth City (8–5), Newport News (10–11), Old Point Comfort (7–13) and Portsmouth (4–12) in the league standings.

 The Tidewater League permanently folded after the 1911 season.
 In 1948, the Newport News Dodgers began play at War Memorial Stadium in Hampton, where they played through 1955.
 Hampton next hosted a minor league team at the stadium when the 1963 Peninsula Senators began play as members of the Class A level Carolina League.